Get started: Vault administrators

 - Enter a number of days, from 0 to 36,500:

-- Mail and Groups—days from when the message was sent.
+- Mail, Groups, and Chat messages—days from when the message was sent.

 - Drive—days from when the file was either created or last modified.